 Communications (9)

 English 101 3

 English 102 3

 Speech 108 3

 Humanities and Fine Arts (9)

 Select from Group II 9

 Social & Behavioral Science (9)

 Economics 201 3

 Economics 202 3

 Select from Group III 3

 Mathematics (4 - 8)

-Mathematics 165 or qualifying score on 4
+Mathematics 165 or qualifying score on

-placement exam Mathematics 180 4
+placement exam 4

-4
+Mathematics 180 4

-Physical & Life Science (7-8) 7.0
+Physical & Life Science (7-8)

 Select from Group V (Must include one lab) 7-8

 Area of Concentration/Electives (6)

 Management Information Systems 101 3

 Management Information Systems 205 3

 Business Emphasis (10)

 Accounting 120 4

-Business 220 Business 108 3
+Business 220 3

-3
+Business 108 3

-Technical Emphasis (8) Management Information Systems 221 4
+Technical Emphasis (8)

-Management Information Systems 221 Management Information Systems 250 4
+Management Information Systems 221 4

-wunugemeni iiioimallon systems 200 4
+Management Information Systems 250 4

-This is only a suggested transfer program and might not be appropriate for every student.
+1 This is only a suggested transfer program and might not be appropriate for every student.
 Some four year institutions accept more than 62 credit hours in transfer to fulfill requirements in MIS.
 Consult the Transfer Center for help in selecting courses appropriate for the program at the college or university where you plan to transfer.

-Some colleges and universities have capstone programs designed for students who wish to transfer after completing the AAS degree programs.
+2Some colleges and universities have capstone programs designed for students who wish to transfer after completing the AAS degree programs.